 '''

 def my_choices_function():

 ...

 return my_generated_list

-parser.add_argument('-o', '--options', choices_function=my_choices_function)
+parser.add_argument('-o', '--options', choices_function=my_choices_function) '''

-'''

-choices\method - this is exactly like choices\function, but the function needs to be an instance method of a cmd2-based class.
-When ArgparseCompleter calls the method, it will pass the app instance as the self argument.
-This is good in cases where the list of choices being generated relies on state data of the cmd2-based app completer\function - pass a tab completion function that does custom completion.
-Since custom tab completion operations commonly need to modify cmd2's instance variables related to tab completion, it will be rare to need a completer function. completer\method should be used in those cases.
+choices\method - this is equivalent to choices\function, but the function needs to be an instance method of a cmd2.Cmd or cmd2.CommandSet subclass.
+When ArgparseCompleter calls the method, it well detect whether is is bound to a CommandSet or Cmd subclass.
+If bound to a cmd2.Cmd subclass, it will pass the app instance as the self argument.
+This is good in cases where the list of choices being generated relies on state data of the cmd2-based app.
+If bound to a cmd2.CommandSet subclass, it will pass the CommandSet instance as the self argument, and the app instance as the positional argument.